R210175/DSP/README.md

-The file will have  upsampling
+The file will have  1.upsampling,
-                    down sampling
-                    convolution
-                    circular convolution
+                    2.down sampling,
+                    3.convolution,
+                    4.circular convolution,
-                    circular to linear convolution
+                    5.circular to linear convolution,
-                    DTFT calculation for an array,audio signal
-                    DFT calculation for an array
+                    6.DTFT calculation for an array - audio signal, 7.DFT calculation for an array,
-                    FFT Calculation
+                    8.FFT Calculation,
-                    Effect of zeroes and poles on frequency response of the system Z-Transform calculation
+                    9.Effect of zeroes and poles on frequency response of the system, 10.Z-Transform calculation,
-                    Quantisation and resampling of a sinewave and more
+                    11.Quantisation and resampling of a sinewave and more